aws-samples/serverless-patterns/sfn-comprehend-terraform/README.md

-# AWS Step Functions Express Workflow to Amazon Comprehend for Sentiment Analysis
+# AWS Step Functions Integration with Amazon Comprehend for Sentiment Analysis

-The Step Functions Express Workflow can be started using the AWS CLI or from another service (e.g. API Gateway) to run an express workflow and return the result.
+The AWS Step Functions Express Workflow can be started using the AWS CLI or from another service (e.g. Amazon API Gateway) to run an express workflow and return the result.

-The Terraform template deploys a Step Functions Express workflow that invokes Amazon Comprehend and returns the sentiment analysis done by Comprehend in the response.
+The Terraform template deploys an AWS Step Functions Express workflow that invokes Amazon Comprehend and returns the sentiment analysis done by Amazon Comprehend in the response.
 The Terraform template contains the required resouces with IAM permission to run the application with logging enabled.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/sfn-comprehend-terraform